Zettlr/zettlr-docs/docs/en/reference/settings.md

 This tab controls how the editor displays certain elements.
 Zettlr uses a semi-preview approach to Markdown and only renders some elements.
 On this tab you can control which elements will be rendered.

-> The iFrame setting controls whether or not to render iFrames (for instance, YouTube videos are embedded iFrames).

-#### Theme

-Next you can choose which theme to use.
-Currently, you have five to choose from.
-Each theme comes with a little explainer to tell you how it looks.
-But don't hesitate: Click yourself through until you find one that you like!

-Click on any of the previews to switch your application to that theme.

-Furthermore you can constrain the size of images, which is especially beneficial if you use a lot of portrait oriented images.
-The first slider controls the maximum amount of width images are allowed to occupy.
-Setting this to 50%, for instance, will keep images at half the width of the text body.
-100% disables this (images will never be wider than 100% of the text body width).
-The second slider controls the maximum height of the images relative to the window size.
-50 percent would mean that images will never be higher than half of the window's total size.
-100 percent disables this behaviour.
-Unlike the width, images may very well exceed 100 percent of the viewport if they are large and thin.
+* **Render Citations**: Renders citations.
+Requires a citation database to be loaded in the [Citations](#citations) tab.
+* **Render Iframes**: Renders embedded content (YouTube or Vimeo videos).
+* **Render Images**: Renders images in your files.
+* **Render Links**: Renders links in your files.
+* **Render Formulae**: Renders any math content in your files (surrounded with Dollar signs).
+* **Render Tasks**: Renders task lists (`- [ ]`) in your files
+* **Hide heading characters**: Instead of seeing the heading characters (`#`) this will display an element indicating the heading level.
+Clicking on that element allows you to change the heading level.
+* **Theme**: The theme selector allows you to select one of the available themes.
+You can further customize the appearance of Zettlr using [Custom CSS](../core/custom-css.md).
+* **Use the operating system's accent colour instead of the theme colour**: If disabled, Zettlr uses the theme's accent color to highlight certain elements.
+If selected, Zettlr will use your operating system's accent color, which you can select in the corresponding system preferences. _Note: On Linux, this will be ineffective and set the highlighting color to Zettlr's Crayola Green._
+* **Hide toolbar in distraction free mode**: If selected, Zettlr will remove the toolbar in distraction free mode.
+* **Maximum width of images (percent)**: Select the maximum width of images in the editor (in percent of the total editor width).
+Smaller images will not be stretched.
+* **Maximum height of images (percent)**: Select the maximum height of images in the editor (in percent of the total window height).
+Smaller images will not be stretched.

 ### Spellchecking

 ![settings_spellchecking.png](../img/settings_spellchecking.png)

-With the introduction of the user dictionary, the spellchecking functionality has moved to its dedicated tab.
-The first list contains all available dictionaries that can be used for spell checking.
+In this dialog, you can control spellchecking settings in the editor.

+You can activate available dictionaries in the first list.
 Simply select the ones you want to use.
 You can use multiple dictionaries to check bilingual texts.
 Filter the list using the search box on top of the list.

-> **Tip**: To disable spell checking, uncheck all dictionaries.
+To disable spell checking, uncheck all dictionaries.

 To install additional dictionaries, refer to the [localisation manual](../core/localisation.md).

-Finally, the second list displays all the words you've added to your custom dictionary.
-You can remove an item from your custom dictionary.
+The second list displays your user dictionary, that is: all the words you've added to your custom dictionary.
+Click "Delete" to remove a word from the list.

 ### AutoCorrect

 ![settings_autocorrect.png](../img/settings_autocorrect.png)

-This tab controls the AutoCorrect features you can use from version 1.5 onward that you might already know from LibreOffice or Word.
-You can choose to turn it off completely and choose the flavour you’d like.
-The main difference between the two styles is that Word is much quicker in replacing; it will replace when you type the last character, whereas LibreOffice only replaces when you hit Space or Return.
-LibreOffice is less harassing, but if you’re perfectly used to Word, you might find this mode easier.

-The “Magic Quotes” refer to exactly that: the primary and secondary quotes that you would like to use instead of the generic ASCII-quotes (`"` and `'`).
-We’ve included a lot of pairs used all around the world.
-If you would like to deactivate this feature, choose the **first** option (the ASCII-quotes) in both dropdowns.

-The last thing you can tweak is the replacement table : These are simply characters you would like to replace with different ones.
-We’ve included a comprehensive list with most commonly needed tokens, so feel free to have a look around and also add or remove some!
+This tab controls Zettlr's AutoCorrect features that you might already know from LibreOffice or Word.

+* **Turn on AutoCorrect**: This controls both the MagicQuotes and the AutoCorrect settings.
+To _only_ enable AutoCorrect, set the MagicQuotes to the very first entry respectively, which will turn it off without turning off AutoCorrect.
+* **Word style**: In the "Word Style", AutoCorrect will aggressively replace anything it can (such as `...` --> `…`).
+To undo a replacement, immediately press the `Backspace` key and continue writing.
+* **LibreOffice style**: In this style, AutoCorrect requires you to first press `Space` or `Enter` before a replacement action is performed.
+Again, you can press `Backspace` to undo a replacement.
+Additionally, if you hold down `Shift` while pressing either `Space` or `Enter`, AutoComplete will not replace anything.
+* **Primary Magic Quotes**: Set this to your local quote characters for primary quotations.
+Then, Zettlr will use these quotes instead of the regular ones. _Note that you can also rely on Pandoc for performing this conversion afterwards, using the `lang` YAML frontmatter property._
+* **Secondary Magic Quotes**: The same as the previous setting, only for secondary quotations (quotes within quotes).

+Below the settings, you can see a replacement table.
+Each key will be replaced with the value according to the style you've chosen.
+The default list includes some common replacements.
+You can delete replacements, or add new ones which you need.

 ### Advanced